 The truth is that the best material for your garage will be different from anyone else.

 Before choosing, you will want to check with your local building codes to ensure you are working within the code limitations.

 Drywall is still the most popular wall covering and may still be the choice of many of you.
 After all, drywall has advantages, such as being readily available and fire-resistant.
 Therefore, most attached garages will be required to use drywall.

 In fact, that’s the choice I made when I was finishing my own garage.
 I installed wood framing and insulation over my concrete block walls.
-Then I added drywall to give it the finished look that I wanted.
+Then I put drywall in my garage to give it the finished look that I wanted.

 The best material choice will be a personal one that depends on how you want to use the walls.

 Painting – Best budget-friendly option.
 Usually does not require any special knowledge or code issues.

 Wood Paneling – The most stylish option (with metal), but it may also be the most expensive.

 Plywood or OSB – Creative and affordable, offers a wide range of customization.

 Metal Panels – Considered a high-end option in most cases, not best for storage or organization options.

 Plastic or Fiberglass – Least durable, may be affordable, but not great if you plan to attach things to your walls.

 Storage Panels – Most customizable, perfect for garages with a lot of tools or when organization and storage are the priority.

 Moisture Resistant Backerboard – The only option for adding tile, stone brick or plaster.
 It may be used in place of drywall for higher moisture areas.